muradaev/calculator/README.md

 Hello, %username%!

-I created a calculator with basic functions, including:
+I created a calculator with the basic functions, including:
 1. Multiply.
 2. Add.
 3. Subtract.